The Truth About Fiverr: Good, Bad, and Ugly

 Remember, Fiverr offers the marketplace, but you deal directly with the sellers.
 The sellers are supposed to be following the Fiverr Terms of Service and if you find something unethical you can report them.

-There are many gigs available in many different areas.
 The marketplace is huge so you can search easily and compare many services.
 It's diverse and many things are offered.
 You may find some crazy services on Fiverr that you never knew existed!

 You can often get services cheap or for a bargain price way below the market value.
 Some sellers are students or stay-at-home moms, and your purchase will help them get ahead.